learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ## Learning Goals

-- Use `createBrowserRouter` to create a client-side router
+- Use `createBrowserRouter` to create a client-side router.
-- Use `RouterProvider` to include the router in your app
+- Use `RouterProvider` to include the router in your app.
-- Use the `<NavBar>` component to allow client-side navigation
+- Use the `<NavBar>` component to allow client-side navigation.
-- Use `errorElement` to set up router error handling
+- Use `errorElement` to set up router error handling.

 ## Introduction